Bing, Bing, Bing!

 Bing, Bing, Bing! is a 1995 album by jazz guitarist Charlie Hunter.
 This was his first album for the Blue Note Records and features his eight-string guitar.

-The cover is an homage to Horace Parlan's 1960 album, Speakin' My Piece.
+The cover is a homage to Horace Parlan's 1960 album, Speakin' My Piece.
 The neon sign, 500 Club, is a bar in San Francisco's Mission District, a few blocks from the Elbo Room nightclub where the trio made a name for themselves.